Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Notation and Formulations

 The objective function \eqref{objective_2.1} seeks to minimize the total edge cost of the connected subgraphs $(V_c, E(V_c))$, for all $c\in[k]$.
 Constraints \eqref{restr_2.2} indicate that each node must belong exactly to one connected component.
 Constraints \eqref{restr_2.3} establish that if two nodes $i,j\in V$ are assigned to $V_c$, then the edge $\{i,j\}\in E$ belongs to the induced subgraph $(V_c,E(V_c))$, and constraints \eqref{restr_2.4} ensure that the edges with end nodes in different connected components must be equal to zero.
 Constraints \eqref{restr_2.5}--\eqref{restr_2.7} impose flow condition to ensure connectivity in the component.
 Particularly, \eqref{restr_2.6} and \eqref{restr_2.7} are flow conservation constraints.
+To see this in more detail, consider the node \(n+c \in \mathbb{A}\) which corresponds to the connected component \(c \in [k]\).
+Then \eqref{restr_2.6} collects all the nodes in \(c\) and determines this value as the flow that is distributed from the source \(n+c\).
+This is complemented with \eqref{restr_2.7}, where each node \(j \in V_c\) becomes a sink, and \eqref{restr_2.5} that ensures the connectivity of the component by guaranteeing at least one path between each pair of nodes in the connected component.
+An example is presented in Figure \ref{fig:M2}.

-Constraints \eqref{restr_2.8} are coupling constraints imposing capacities for the antiparallel arcs associated to edge \(\{i,j\}\in E\).
-Finally, \eqref{restr_2.9} define upper and lower bounds on the number of nodes at each connected component.
+Finally, \eqref{restr_2.8} are coupling constraints imposing capacities for the antiparallel arcs associated with edge \(\{i,j\}\in E\), while \eqref{restr_2.9} define upper and lower bounds on the number of nodes at each connected component.